Allen Shawn: Personal life

-Shawn is the son of The New Yorker editor William Shawn, and the brother of the actor and playwright Wallace Shawn.
+Shawn is a son of The New Yorker editor William Shawn, and the brother of the actor and playwright Wallace Shawn.
 His family is of Jewish background.
 He received a bachelor's degree from Harvard University, a master's degree from Columbia University, and studied in France with Nadia Boulanger.

 He teaches composition and music history at Bennington College and was formerly married to novelist Jamaica Kincaid, with whom he has a son, Harold, and a daughter, Annie.

 He is married to pianist Yoshiko Sato, with whom he has a son, Noa.